Unidata/netcdf-fortran/docs/netcdf-f77.md

 -   VAR entire variable access
 -   VAR1 single value access
--   VARA array or array section access
+-   VARA array or array access
--   VARS strided access to a subsample of values
+-   VARS strided access to absample of values
 -   VARM mapped access to values not contiguous in memory

 At the end of the name for variable and attribute functions, there is a